 If your list of product was filtered (by name, for instance), then the default SQL statement will take this into account (for instance, "

 You can add new products by clicking on "Add new".
 A form appears, with several tabs in the left column and two buttons at the top: "Back to list" and "Help".

 The Product Creation Page Global Buttons

-By default, the product creation page has two buttons that you will find on most the administration pages: "Recommended modules" and "Help".
+By default, the product creation page has two buttons that you will find on most the administration pages: "Recommended modules and Services" and "Help".

-At the bottom of the each page are three buttons:
+At the bottom of each page, there are three buttons:

 - Save.
 This saves any change you have made to any of the data for the current product, and takes you back to the product list.

 - Save and stay.
 This saves any change you have made to any of the data for the current product, and keeps you on the current tab.
 This is particularly useful when you want to switch tabs without losing your changes to the current tab, or in order to see your changes get applied immediately.